Skip to main content

 6. How do you think the company will change in the next two years and how do you see yourself shaping that change?

 You’re obviously hiring a CMO for the long haul.
 Getting a clear idea of how they see themselves evolve within their role and your company’s future strategy is essential.
 This is also a great example of how well they've researched your company.
-Did they come with ideas already or was the only box they checked off whether or not the role was open?
+Did they come with fresh new ideas?

 7. What do you think is missing in our marketing strategy right now?